RayMarquina/dbt_project/CONTRIBUTING.md

 ### Installing git

 You will need `git` in order to download and modify the dbt source code.
-On macOS, the best way to download git is to just install Xcode.
+On macOS, the best way to download git is to just install [Xcode](https://developer.apple.com/support/xcode/).

 ### External contributors

 If you are not a member of the `fishtown-analytics` GitHub organization, you can contribute to dbt by forking the dbt repository.
 For a detailed overview on forking, check out the [GitHub docs on forking](https://help.github.com/en/articles/fork-a-repo).
 In short, you will need to:

 1. fork the dbt repository
-2. clone your fork
+2. clone your fork locally
 3. check out a new branch for your proposed changes
 4. push changes to your fork
 5. open a pull request against `fishtown-analytics/dbt` from your forked repository